syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 # Getting Started

+This section explains you the steps to configure a Carousel control in a real-time scenario and also provides a walk-through on some of the customization features available in Carousel control.

 ## Creating your first Carousel in Xamarin.Forms

-This section explains how to create the Carousel and configure its properties.
-This section provides overview for working with Carousel for Xamarin.Forms.
-It walks through the entire process of creating a Carousel.
+Illustration for the procedures to install the Syncfusion Essential Studio can be refered from [Syncfusion android components installation](http://help.syncfusion.com/xamarin/introduction/download-and-installation#), `Syncfusion.SfCarousel.XForms.aar` should be used to add carousel reference in the application.

 ### Referencing Essential Studio components in your solution